learosema/terabaud.github.io/src/content/projects.md

 * [Get to Zero](https://codepen.io/terabaud/details/NGJyxx) - Combine multiple tiles to decrease the number of a tile.
 * [Turn off the Lights](https://codepen.io/terabaud/details/QOyLbK) - turn off all the lights, but you can only toggle whole rows and whole columns
-* [Hyper Nibbly](https://terabaud.github.io/hyper-nibbly) - a turn-based snake strategy game I made while travelling with Deutsche Bahn
+* [Hyper Nibbly](https://terabaud.github.io/hyper-nibbly) - a turn-based snake strategy game I made while travelling with Deutsche Bahn (currently only playable via keyboard)

 #### SVG Art